-For instructions on how to use the XML Registry to configure parsing options, see "XML Parser and Transformer Configuration Tasks" on page 9-3.
+For instructions on how to use the XML Registry to configure parsing options, see Section 9.2, "XML Parser and Transformer Configuration Tasks."

-Generating New XML Documents
+3.3 Generating New XML Documents

 This section describes how to generate XML documents from a DOM document tree and by using JSP.